* This is the Consumer Version. *

 Some organs, such as the heart, obviously cannot be taken from living donors.

 Organs from deceased donors usually come from people who previously agreed to donate organs.
 In many states, people can indicate their willingness to donate organs on their driver’s license, although family members are also consulted even when donor status is indicated on the license.
 Permission for donation also may be obtained from the deceased’s closest family member when the deceased’s wishes are unknown.
 Deceased donors can be otherwise healthy people who have been in a major accident, as well as those who died of a medical disorder.
-Doctors do not take the potential for organ donation into account when deciding whether to recommend withdrawal of life support from people who are terminally ill or who are brain dead (see Brain Death).
+Doctors do not take the potential for organ donation into account when deciding whether to recommend withdrawal of life support from people who are terminally ill or who are brain dead.

 One donor can provide several people with transplants.
-For example, one donor could provide two corneas, a pancreas, two kidneys, two liver segments, two lungs, and a heart.
+For example, one donor could provide two corneas, a pancreas, two kidneys, two liver segments, two lungs, small intestine, and a heart.
 When people die, organs deteriorate quickly.
 Some organs last only a few hours outside the body.
 Other organs, if kept cold, can last a few days.

 In the United States, a national organization (United Network for Organ Sharing) matches donors and recipients for transplantation through the use of a computer database.
 The database includes all people who are on a waiting list for a transplant, along with their tissue type and other information.
 When organs become available, that information is entered and a match is made.